IBM/ibmcloud-object-storage-plugin/README.md

    ```
 ### Use Custom CA Bundle

-   **Note**: It is mandatory to Expose Kube Dns on Worker Nodes before performing below steps.
+   **Note**: t is recommended to expose Kube Dns on Worker Nodes before performing below steps.

    Pass the ca-bundle key in the cos secret with parameter `ca-bundle-crt` along with `access-key` and `secret-key`.